FRANCONIA NOTCH RECREATIONAL TRAIL:

 Directions:

 The Franconia Notch Recreational Trail travels through Franconia Notch State Park.
-It takes you past Echo Lake Beach, Cannon Mt Tramway, Old Man of the Mt Historic Site, Lafayette Place Campground, The Basin and finally ends at the Flume Gorge Visitor Center.
-The Northern Section of the trail is hilly and may be tough for kids on bikes, while the Southern Section is mostly a downhill grade heading south.
-A shuttle is available ($) that will drop you off at either the Skookumchuck Trailhead or Cannon Mt or pick you up at the Flume Gorge Visitor Center so you can ride one-way (easiest to travel north -south).
+It follows I-93 through the notch, crossing back and forth along both the Eastern & Western Sides of the highway.
+The Northern Section of the trail is hilly and may be tough for kids on bikes.
+It travels South, from the junction of Route 3 and I-93, as it turns Northwest.
+It takes you past Echo Lake Beach, Cannon Mt Tramway & Old Man of the Mt Historic Site.
+The Southern Section is mostly a downhill grade heading South, as it takes you past Lafayette Place Campground & The Basin before ending at the Flume Gorge Visitor Center.
+A shuttle is available ($) that will drop you off at either the Skookumchuck Trailhead or Cannon Mt or pick you up at the Flume Gorge Visitor Center, so you can ride one-way (easiest to start at the Northern End and travel South).
 For more information visit; SPORT THOMA BIKE RENTALS/SHUTTLE & FRANCONIA NOTCH STATE PARK .

-Starting from Skookumchuck Trailhead (Northern End); You start out along the eastern side of I-93 heading south.
-The paved Franconia Notch Recreational Trail starts out as a long gradual hill climb along an open wooded corridor.
+Starting from Skookumchuck Trailhead [Northern End]; The paved Franconia Notch Recreational Trail travels South, along the Eastern Side of I-93, up a long gradual hill, along an open wooded corridor.
 Cross Lafayette River at 1.5 miles before coming to the Profile Road parking circle.
-Here the trail narrows as it turns right down a steep incline (Caution sharp curves with no fencing) before traveling underneath I-93 to the western side of I-93.
+Here the trail narrows as it turns right, down a steep incline (Caution sharp curves with no fencing) before traveling underneath I-93 to the Western Side of I-93.
 What goes down must now go up.
 Tough hill climb.
 Travel through a tunnel underneath Profile Rd and come to an intersection at 2.2 miles.

 Note; Right will bring you to Echo Lake Beach.